Salmon and Thai Noodle Salad

 1/2 cup chopped cilantro or cilantro microgreens

-2 tbsp. sesame seeds toasted
+2 tablespoons sesame seeds toasted

 Cook pasta to package directions.
 Drain and rinse with cold water.
 Let noodles cool.

-In a dry small saute pan, saute sesame seeds for 3-4 minutes until brown.
+In a dry small sauté pan, sauté sesame seeds for 3-4 minutes until brown.
 Set aside.

 In a large bowl, mix together rice wine vinegar, honey, soy sauce and ginger.
 Pour oil mixture into the mixing bowl and mix all the ingredients together until combined.

-Add pasta and mix well.
+Add pasta to the bowl and mix well.
 Let the pasta in the sauce sit for a couple of hours in the refrigerator.
-Overnight is best though.
-Toss in cilantro, green onions and sesame seeds right before service.
+You can also make the recipe to this point the day before.

 Salmon

-4 salmon fillets.
+4 salmon filets

-2 tbsp.
-Extra virgin olive oil
+2 tablespoons extra virgin olive oil

 1/2 cup Ponzu sauce